pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 | ⎋8 | cursor-revert | Jump to far Upper Left, or to last ⎋7 |
 | ⎋7 | cursor-checkpoint | Tell ⎋8 where to go |

+Odds on your ⎋ ⌃ ⌥ ⇧ ⌘ Keys have letters printed on them: esc, control, option, shift, command

 If you see these working or not working at gShell or replIt, please tell us

 These Keyboard Shortcuts work at macOS and at replIt.